Local

 Snohomish County Public Works Director Kelly Snyder said in order to address a $30 million budget gap, they are asking the council to approve a $20 tab fee.

-For those of you who live in the incorporated cities like Edmonds, Lynnwood, Everett, and others, your money is safe.
+For those of you who live in the incorporated cities like Edmonds, Lynnwood, Everett, and others, your money is safe from new fees.

 County Councilman Jared Mead tells us the deficit needs to be addressed properly.